-Fig. 2: Reliable Multicast Data Content Identification Hierarchy
+Figure 2: Reliable Multicast Data Content Identification Hierarchy

-The format of NACK messages should meet the following goals:
+The format of NACK messages should enable the following:

-1. Able to identify transport data unit transmissions required to repair a portion of the received content, whether it is an entire missing object/stream (or range), entire FEC coding block(s), or sets of symbols,

-- 2. Be simple to process for NACK aggregation and suppression, - 3.
-Be capable of including NACKs for multiple objects, FEC coding blocks and/or symbols in a single message, and - 4.
-Have a reasonably compact format.
+- 1. Identification of transport data units required to repair the received content, whether this is an entire missing object/stream (or range), entire FEC coding block(s), or sets of symbols, - 2.
+Simple processing for NACK aggregation and suppression, - 3.
+Inclusion of NACKs for multiple objects, FEC coding blocks and/or symbols in a single message, and - 4.
+A reasonably compact format.